pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

 - $SYSTEM_ID = the ID of the machine in question (e.g., "ngx7ry")
 - $DEVICE_ID = the ID of the device you want to delete

 If the device is still present in the system, it will be recognised again (and thus "recreated") when the machine is commissioned again.
 [/tab]
+[tab version="snap-2.9,deb-2.9" view="UI,CLI"]
+MAAS version 2.9 does not recognize PCI and USB devices.
+Please upgrade to MAAS version 3.0 or greater to obtain this capability.
+[/tab]
+[/tabs]

+[tabs]
-[tab version="snap-3.1#ui,deb-3.1#ui," view=""]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1" view="UI,CLI"]
 <a href="#heading--how-to-clone-machines"><h2 id="heading--how-to-clone-machines">How to clone machines</h2></a>

 Assume you have two machines available, like this: